openreferral/api-specification/README.md

+⚠️ **This repo has been archived, and is no longer maintained** ⚠️

+HSDS 3.0 introduces an API specification which replaces this one, and is versioned as part of the HSDS standard.
+Please check for and raise issues on the [HSDS Specification Issue tracker](https://github.com/openreferral/specification/issues).

+Old issues on this repository have been closed if they were addressed as part of HSDS 3.0.
+Issues that remain open have been documented and will be linked to from appropriate places e.g. new issues in the HSDS Specification repository, or in community forums.
+If you wish to explicitly restart an existing discussion from an Issue in this repo, please open a new issue in the HSDS Specification repository and link back to the issue you want to continue.

 ## Open Referral Human Services Data API (HSDA)
 This is the repository for managing the Open Referral Human Services Data API (HSDA), providing a common interface for accessing organizations, locations, services, and contacts for 211 human services information.